akc8012/tendos/index.md

 >Helping you make the right choice.

-A Nintendo podcast about Nintendo, by Nintendo, for Nintendo.
+A Nintendo podcast about Nintendo, buy Nintendo, for Nintendo.

 ## [Episodes](/tendos/episodes)